li9com/learn-docker/lab05-managing-container/README.md

 http://172.24.0.11:8080
 ```

 Note!
-You need to access the service from your Vagrant host and not inside the VM
+You need to access the service from your Vagrant host and not from inside the VM

 Note!
 You should see the default Jenkins configration page named "Getting Started"